Michael Ray (singer): Biography

 Ray was born in Eustis, Florida.
 He was inspired by his grandfather Amos "Wilson" Roach, who played music for him and taught him how to play guitar, in addition to having him perform at assisted living centers.
 Ray chose to form a band in southern Florida after graduating high school, and a disc jockey at WPCV began playing his music.
-He independently released an album in 2010, which was discovered by manager Tony Conway.
+He released an album independently in 2010, which was discovered by manager Tony Conway.

 Ray was mentored by John Rich of Big & Rich on the singing competition The Next: Fame Is at Your Doorstep, which he won.
 He and Rich co-wrote Big & Rich's 2015 single, "Run Away with You".
 After winning the competition, Ray was signed to Warner Bros.
 Records Nashville.
 His first EP, Tour Bootleg, was released in 2014.
-Two of the EP's tracks, "Kiss You in the Morning" (which went to number one on the Country Airplay charts in 2015) and "Think a Little Less," would later appear on his self-titled second album, released in 2015, becoming Ray's first and third singles, respectively.
+Two of the EP's tracks, "Kiss You in the Morning" (which went to number one on the Country Airplay charts in 2015) and "Think a Little Less," appeared later on his self-titled second album, released in 2015, becoming his first and third singles, respectively.
 The track "Real Men Love Jesus" was named as Ray's second single.
 Ray supported the album with a tour.

 On June 16, 2017, Ray released the single "Get to You" ahead of his third studio album, Amos.
-Upon the album's release in 2018, it would produce two more singles: "One That Got Away" and "Her World or Mine."
-Both of his albums were produced by Scott Hendricks.
+After the album's release in 2018, it produced two more singles: "One That Got Away" and "Her World or Mine."
+It was produced by Scott Hendricks.
 In September 2020, Ray released the single "Whiskey and Rain" ahead of his fourth studio album, originally set to be released in 2021.

 Personal life

 Michael Ray has one sister and two half sisters.
+His father is Jerry Roach.

-On July 19, 2018, Ray confirmed that he had begun dating country singer Carly Pearce.
-They became engaged on December 19, 2018.
-The two were married on October 6, 2019 near Nashville, Tennessee.
+On July 19, 2018, Ray confirmed that he had started dating country singer Carly Pearce.
+They were engaged on December 19, 2018. and married on October 6, 2019 on a farm in Goodlettsville, Tennessee northeast of Nashville.
 In June 2020, Pearce filed for divorce from Ray after eight months of marriage.